giovaneMiranda/Analise-Compra-HouseRocket/README.md

 The maind strategy is to buy good houses in great locations at low prices and then resell them later at highter prices.
 The greater the difference between buying and selling, the greater the company's profit and therefore the greater its revenue.

-- Which houses should the CEO of House Rocket buy and at what purchase price?
+- Which houses should the CEO of House Rocket buy and what purchase price?
 - Once the house is owned by the company, what is the best time to sell them and what would be the sale price?

 # 2. Business Assumptions.